FIRE Portfolio: Pick One of Those and Retire Early

 So, are bonds just a waste of time?

 Not at all!
-As soon as you reach your “number” (or get close to it), short-term protecting your capital is very important.
+As soon as you reach your “number” (or get close to it), short-term protection for your capital is very important.
 After retiring, switch to a bucket strategy:

 • Short-term bucket: Cash or short-term bonds for living expenses in the next 1-2 years.